Knowledge needs to be organized for easy recollection.

 Collect knowledge as short "ideas", with references and links between each other, and some categorization.
 Process reading notes and articles into usable knowledge, actually understanding what was there to make it useful.
 Condense for readability.
+Make things clear for future self.

 Organize using tags.
 Link notes together, explaining why.
 This part is crucial to dig deeper into a topic and see parallels into other fields.
 The linkage already initiated to be done during the collection.